MLH-Fellowship/project-22-sum-17-abisha-vi-linh-ishami/README.md

 # Production Engineering - Week 1 - Portfolio Site

+### Introduction
+Here is our submission for the MLH Fellowship Orientation Hackathon (Summer 2022).

+### Description
+This project is a portfolio website using Flask. <br />
+We created the design using html and CSS, using Flask to incorporate dynamic elements such as the list of experiences, projects and "about yourself" facts.
+A contact page was also added at the bottom of the site.

+### Visuals

+### Technologies Used
+- Html, CSS
+-Python flask, jinja

 Welcome to the MLH Fellowship!
 During Week 1, you'll be working with Flask to build a portfolio site.
 This site will be the foundation for activities we do in future weeks so spend time this week making it your own and reflect your personality!

 ## Tasks